danbev/learning-v8/README.md

 passed to the CodeStubAssembler -> CodeAssembler -> RawMachineAssembler.
 These need to have bytecode generated for them so that they can be run in TurboFan.

+`src/code-stub-assembler.h` j

 All the builtins are declared in src/builtins/builtins-definitions.h by the BUILTIN_LIST_BASE macro.
+There are different type of builtins (TF = Turbo Fan):
+TFJ: JavaScript linkage which means it is callable as a JavaScript function
+TFS: CodeStub linkage.
+A builtin with stub linkage can be used to extract common code into a separate code object which can then be used by multiple callers.
+These is useful because builtins are generated at compile time and included in the V8 snapshot.
+This means that they are part of every isolate that is created.
+Being able to share common code for multiple builtins will save space.

+TFC: CodeStub linkage with custom descriptor

 To see how this works in action we first need to disable snapshots.
-If we don't we won't be able to set breakpoints as the the heap will be serialized at compile time and deserialized upon startup of v8.
+If we don't, we won't be able to set breakpoints as the the heap will be serialized at compile time and deserialized upon startup of v8.

 To find the option to disable snapshots use: